sci.lang.japan FAQ / 1. Writing / 1.3. Other questions on writing

 Furigana (振仮名), also known as rubi (ルビ) or rubii (ルビー) from "ruby", the name of the size of the type used to print them, are small kana characters placed adjacent to kanji to indicate the pronunciation.

 These small characters are used most extensively on books for Japanese children, but they are also used to write difficult-to-read characters in adult books.
-They are also widely used in textbooks for foreign students of the Japanese language.
-Using the characters on all of the kanji, as seen in the above picture, is called sourubi (総ルビ).
+They are also used in textbooks for students of the Japanese language.
+Using ruby characters on all kanji is called sōrubi (総ルビ).

 Book reviews Convert<br>Japanese<br>numbers Handwritten<br>kanji<br>recognition Stroke order<br>diagrams Convert<br>Japanese<br>units